giantswarm/docs/src/content/advanced/ingress/configuration/index.md

 You can override these defaults by setting your per cluster configuration in the form of a ConfigMap named `nginx-ingress-controller-user-values` in the management cluster.

+Page [App configuration reference]({{< relref "/app-platform/app-configuration/index.md" >}}) contains more information how to set user defined configuration for the nginx-ingress-controller-app.

 ### Where is the user values ConfigMap

 Given the cluster you are trying to configure has id: `123ab`